 A genuine bionic solution will involve a therapeutic intervention, sensory feedback and/or full or partial restoration of a human function via a prosthesis, implanted device, stent or organ aided by brain-computer or machine interfaces, implanted AI or electrical stimulation of nerves or muscles.
 Neurobionic treatments, external stimulation devices, wearables and allied health services expand the possibilities for consumers.

 Building great teams, accelerating innovation

-Our Bionics Deeptech Mentoring and Commercialisation Training Program is offered in two formats pending the background and experiences of our Challenge 2021 start-ups and R&D teams.
+Our Bionics Deeptech Mentoring and Acceleration Program is offered in two formats pending the background and experiences of our Challenge 2021 start-ups and R&D teams.